vecna/trackmap/README.md

         "media_url": "www.dieburger.com"
     }

-This is the GeoIP resolution of a traceroute from the South Africa ISP **Mweb** to the host platform.twitter.com, that is a [CND](http://en.wikipedia.org/wiki/Content_delivery_network) managed by edgecastcdn.net, this is an extraction of the traceroute collected:
+This is the GeoIP resolution of a traceroute from the South Africa ISP **Mweb** to the host platform.twitter.com (hosted by a [CND](http://en.wikipedia.org/wiki/Content_delivery_network) managed by edgecastcdn.net )

+It's unexpected, maybe, because can sounds weird from South Africa go in UK, in US and then comeback to UK. but this is due to GeoIP resolution, not to an actual continental travel.
+This is an extraction of the traceroute collected:

      8  176.67.177.146 [AS10474] 195.777 ms
      9  4.69.166.129 [AS3356] 176.582 ms